EmmaBurkett/CSE212-final-project/3-tree.md

         # Iterate through every node!
         if node is not None:

-            # Recure this function all the way to the right most node
+            # Recure this function all the way to the right-most node
             # before printing.
             # Check the right of the current node.
             self.display_tree(node.right)